-4.18 Proposals for working from home in a residential area will be acceptable for a business where the nature of the activity does not have an adverse impact on the existing character and standards of amenity of the area.
+Proposals for working from home in a residential area will be acceptable for a business where the nature of the activity does not have an adverse impact on the existing character and standards of amenity of the area.
 Policy ECN5 outlines the relevant criteria where planning permission may be required, depending on the nature of the activity and in this regard advice should be sought from the Regeneration and Planning Service, Development Management.

-Policy ECN5 - Working from Home
+Policy ECN5 : Working from Home

-Proposals for working from home will be acceptable provided they satisfy the following criteria:
+Proposals for working from home will be acceptable provided they are satisfactory in regard to the following criteria: